dreamcatcher-tech/jest-ai/README.md

 6. be able to expand out the knowledge base prompts
 7. nesting bots should work, where a bot can be composed of other bots, and shown in the gui
 8. if loading a session, do not overwrite it, become ephemeral
+9. preference bot should know when a rule is short or forever, and should be overridable
+10. debug view of how the bots decided on the routing

+Start making a blockchain app that uses the colonel app to generate a hard coded application that represents everything the colonel has been asked to do, like macros, to date

+## Milestones

+1. app on constantly without restarts - no need to ever leave it
+2. put up in a web version with added edit and button abilities
+3. connect to solidity contract so can take in money for packets